Microscopic formulas for thermoelectric transport coefficients in lattice systems: Microscopic formulas for thermoelectric coefficients

 where $\rho_0$ is the equilibrium density matrix at $t=-\infty$ and dots represent higher order terms in $\epsilon$.
 The solution to this equation is

 where the dot denotes the time derivative.
 The change of the observable $A$ can be found to be

-where we used the Kubo pairing notation (see Appendix \ref{app: Kubo}) and $\Delta A$ is the variation of the operator arising from explicit dependence of $A$ on the Hamiltonian.
+where we used the Kubo pairing notation (see Appendix \ref{app: Kubo}), $\beta=\frac 1 T$ is inverse temperature, and $\Delta A$ is the variation of the operator arising from explicit dependence of $A$ on the Hamiltonian.
 Using explicit form of the perturbation (\ref{eq: thermal pert}), energy conservation law and properties of the Kubo pairing we can rewrite this formula as

 where we neglected term proportional to small $s$.

 The change in the electric current across a vertical line $x=a$ is

 where $f(p)=\theta(a-x(p))$ is a step function.
 The explicit variation of the current is